 Dune 7 is just 30 minutes away from Swakopmund, but a complete change of scenery.

 Since we only spent one night in Swakopmund we didn’t have enough time to visit the seals at Cape Cross or see the flamingos at the lagoon of Walvis Bay.
 Also we had no chance to make our way to Sandwich Harbour – the place where gigantic sand dunes drop right into the ocean.
-All of these places were too hard to miss out on, so we decided to return again for another 3 nights in Swakopmund later on.

 One night in Swakopmund was not long enough – definitely plan a longer stay here!